Model Comparison and Calibration Assessment: User Guide for Consistent Scoring Functions in Machine Learning and Actuarial Practice: Probabilistic Binary Classification

 We see that the additional flexibility issuing predictions on the whole real line is not really essential.
 The best action is actually one-to-one with \eqref{eq:Bayes classifier} for $c=1/2$.
 The best model aims at modelling the conditional mode.

 \item Confusion matrix related scores for deterministic classification.
 There is a wealth of scores derived from the confusion matrix, also known as binary contingency table, see \cite{Powers2007evaluation, Tharwat2020ClassificationAM} and \cite[Section 2]{Wilks2011}.
-Next to accuracy---and again being flexible about the orientation of the scores---established ones are the hit rate (HR)\footnote{ HR is also know as sensitivity, recall and true positive rate. } (number of samples correctly predicted as positive, $z=y=1$, over number of positive samples, $y=1$) and false alarm rate (FAR)\footnote{ FAR is also known as probability of false detection, fall-out and false positive rate.
-It equals minus specificity, selectivity, or true negative rate } (number of samples falsely predicted as positive, $z=1$ while $y=0$, over number of negative samples, $y=0$).
+Next to accuracy---and again being flexible about the orientation of the scores---established ones are the hit rate (HR)\footnote{ HR is also know as sensitivity, recall and true positive rate. } (number of observations correctly predicted as positive, $z=y=1$, over number of positive outcomes, $y=1$) and false alarm rate (FAR)\footnote{ FAR is also known as probability of false detection, fall-out and false positive rate.
+It equals minus specificity, selectivity, or true negative rate } (number of observations falsely predicted as positive, $z=1$ while $y=0$, over number of negative outcomes, $y=0$).
 On a population level, the hit rate describes the conditional probability $\P(m(\bX)=1|Y=1)$ and the false alarm rate describes $\P(m(\bX)=1|Y=0)$.

 A straightforward application of \cite[Theorem~5]{gneiting_2011} yields that HR is optimised by the constant model $m^\star(\bx)=1$, and equally FAR is optimised by $m^\star(\bx)=0$.
 Therefore, they are strictly consistent scoring functions for trivial (and uninteresting) functionals, not taking into account the distribution of the response variable.
 Hence, while HR, FAR and further variations (\eg precision, $F_1$-score, \etc) have their place in diagnostics, reporting and decision making, they are unfit for model comparison.